 Note: This plan is a closed plan.
-Only participants presently enrolled in ActiveCare 2 are eligible to remain in this plan for 2023-2024.
+Only participants presently enrolled in ActiveCare 2 are eligible to remain in this plan for 2024-2025 plan year.
 No new enrollments will be allowed.
 A statewide health coverage PPO program that is administered through Blue Cross Blue Shield.
-This plan has a moderate monthly premium and moderate deductible (\$1,000 per person, \$3,000 per family).
-Prescription drugs are subject to a minimal plan year deductible, and thereafter a prescription Co-pay.
-Preventive Care pays 100%.
+This plan is not compatible with a Health Savings Account (HAS).
+This annual individual deductible is \$1,000 and \$3,000 annual family deductible.
+Prescription drugs are subject to individual and family deductibles.
+Preventive Care is covered 100%, per plan guidelines.
 For more information see the TRS website www.bcbstx.com/trsactivecare.